 - The server brings the receipt to be signed by the customer, who can optionally add a tip.

 - The customer adds their tip and signs the bill.

 - Later, the restaurant will adjust the transaction amount to reflect the total with the tip.

-This final step will not be possible with some EMV chip cards, meaning that the server would not receive money from a tip written on the receipt after an EMV card had been dipped.
+This final step was not possible with some EMV chip cards, meaning that the server would not receive money from a tip written on the receipt after an EMV card had been dipped.

 EMV Gratuity Variations by Card Type

 To make matters more complicated, tipping procedure with EMV chip cards may vary by card type and brand.
-Payments website MerchantLink, a joint venture between processing industry leaders Chase Paymentech and First Data, reports on their blog that only chip-and-PIN style EMV cards will be affected, and that tips can be processed as usual with chip-and-signature style EMV cards.
+Payments website MerchantLink, a joint venture between processing industry leaders Chase Paymentech and First Data (now Fiserv), reported that only chip-and-PIN style EMV cards will be affected, and that tips can be processed as usual with chip-and-signature style EMV cards.
 However, there is no source cited for this claim, and official documentation from the card brands doesn’t readily confirm it.
 Below are official statements from the credit card companies through their published EMV guides or their replies to CardFellow’s requests for clarification.

 With Visa EMV chip cards, tips are processed the same as they always have been.
 Visa is clear that EMV chip Visa cards will not require a change in the tipping process in a quick-reference guide available on their website.
 Visa suggests:

 “After authorization, add any gratuity or tip of up to 20 percent of the base transaction amount to the authorized amount submitted in the clearing record, just as you do today.”